The day’s climb, condensed to 13 minutes. My favorite segments are at 3:44, 5:00, and 9:42.

 We made slow, steady progress, down and down.
 The north side of the ridge grew wider, littered by car-sized boulders lying in a jumbled mess.
 Just before 10 PM I said, “Hey, there’s a big snowfield ahead.”

 “YES!” cried Ann.
 She knew that the bivvy ledge was perched just above the snowfield.
 And, sure enough, it was.
-Atop a storey-high wall were three platforms of earth, each totally smooth and the perfect size for a bivvy bag.
+Atop a story-high wall were three platforms of earth, each totally smooth and the perfect size for a bivvy bag.
 Justin chopped some snow from the glacier into a garbage bag, then hauled it up to the ledge so we could melt water.
 I sent a text to George Dunn telling him we were at camp.
 Hot food… dry sleeping bag… a billion stars overhead.

 Ann told me to turn out my headlamp and look south.
 I knew the ridge was there, and wondered if we could see it in starlight.
 As my eyes adjusted, I realized that the ridge was much bigger than I had guessed: It rose like a tall, evil pyramid towards the sky.
 “Holy cow.”